 Personal loans for self-employed individuals work the same as a personal loan to anyone else.
 If approved, you generally receive the loan in a lump sum deposited into your bank account (or possibly sent to your creditors if you’re using the loan to consolidate debt).
 Then, you pay back the loan in monthly installments for a period of years, often ranging from two to seven.
 Loan amounts are available from $1,000 to $50,000 or more.

-Personal loan rates range from around 7% APR to 36% APR and are based, largely, on your credit score and available income.
+Personal loan rates typically range from 6.25% APR to 36% APR and are based, largely, on your credit score and available income.
 The loan’s repayment term, loan amount, and loan purpose also figure into the APR you can qualify for.
 Similarly, the loan amount you’re approved for is influenced by your credit score, the repayment term, and your income.

 Tip